We Know How Much You Love Them, And We Share Your Love.

 • Each student must choose a church within four weeks of the opening of the school year and continue throughout the year.
 Any exceptions will be considered by the Dean of Students.

 • Students are required to faithfully attend all services their church provides, including Sunday school.

 • As a rule, all resident students should choose to attend a church of the same denomination they attended before enrolling at AWC.
 If their denomination does not have a chuch in the area, they are free to choose a church approved by the Dean of Students.

 • On Sundays, students who are not in choir or a PR group must be in attendance at their church.

-• Students are required to attend the Wednesday evening service held on the AWC campus.
+• Resident students are required to attend the Wednesday evening service held on the AWC campus.